kaisukez/makruk-js/readme.md

 ```

 That's it!
 The state is immutable, so each `move()` returns a new state object without modifying the original.

+**Need the 0x88 version?** See the [0x88 README](./src/0x88/README.md) for instructions on using the deprecated array-based implementation.

 ---